natstar93/CV/README.md

 https://github.com/natstar93

-I am a front end developer with leadership skills and over 7 years' experience developing and delivering projects for high-traffic websites.
-I love shipping new features to users and improving the health of the codebase by addressing technical debt and making informed decisions on new technologies and libraries.
-I have been heavily involved in all aspects of the agile development lifecycle from initial product conversations to deployment and monitoring.
+I am a Senior Software Engineer with leadership skills and a decade of experience delivering high-traffic, scalable web apps for an international audience.
+With a strong foundation in frontend technologies like React, TypeScript, and Remix.js, I’m passionate about shipping impactful features, advocating for maintainable, high-quality codebases and driving technical solutions.
+I enjoy mentoring junior/mid-level engineers and fostering a collaborative team environment; I'm always happy to wear a BA/QA hat for the day depending on the needs of the team.
+I hold my teams to high standards with regards to quality using tools like RTL and Playwright to ensure robust and inclusive solutions.
+I’ve been involved in every stage of the agile development lifecycle, from product planning and architecture to deployment and continuous monitoring.

-I have recently been working on personal projects using Solidity, Ethers, Vite and NextJS.

-I am seeking a role that focuses on delivering and maintaining high-quality software projects, rather than a position focused on team management.

 ## Core Skills

-- Web development with React, Redux, Node, Typescript, CSS, CSS in JS, Webpack
+- Web development with React, Node, Typescript, CSS, CSS in JS, Tailwind & .NET
-- Writing meaningful unit, integration and E2E tests using libraries such as Jest, React Testing Library, Enzyme, Mocha, Chai, Webdriverio and Puppeteer
+- Writing meaningful unit, integration and E2E tests using libraries such as Playwright, Vitest, Jest & React Testing Library
-- Understanding application health and key metrics by implementing Kibana logging, monitoring and dashboards in New Relic One
+- Understanding application health and key metrics by implementing logging, monitoring and dashboards
-- AWS pipeline creation and maintenance and autoscaling setup
+- Setting up AWS autoscaling, S3 buckets, IAM & roles
 - Strong mentoring and leadership skills, able to build trust with colleagues across the business
 - Pair programming and agile project development
 - Problem solving mentality and positive attitude

 ## Experience

+### ECA International (June 2024 - Present)

+#### Senior Web Engineer (June 2024 - Present)
+- Working across greenfield React applications with RemixJS, Tailwind & Typescript and contributing to .NET and Node APIs
+- Guiding front-end architectural decisions and proposing solutions to complex problems
+- Working under pressure ahead of tight deadlines and supporting teammates to be productive in less-than-ideal conditions

+Achievements
+- Leveraged my extensive experience with frontend design patterns, testing strategies, i18n, and a11y to help the other engineers deliver a higher quality product
+- Collaborated with CTO and Product stakeholders through a turbulent period of leadership change and tech debt, pushing for long-term engineering improvements
+- Identified significant flaws in the remote agency's infrastructure setup ahead of a high-stakes client conference and worked with the agency team to make critical updates ahead of client demos

 ### Trainline (December 2015 - March 2023)